Liyan06/ChartMuseum/README.md

 > [!IMPORTANT]
 > The prediction file should contain a list of strings, where each string correpsonds to an answer of a question in the dataset.
 The order of the answers should match the order of the questions in the dataset.
-Note that we require each string to contain an answer wrapped in the `<answer></answer>` tags.
-As our evaluation script will automatically extract the answer from the string.
+Note that we require each string to contain a *short answer* wrapped in the `<answer></answer>` tags.
+As our evaluation script will automatically extract the short answer from the string.

 ```
 [